 …(existing texts)….

-A QoS STA shall maintain a transmit MSDU/MMPDU timer for each MSDU passed to the MAC and for each MMPDU. dot11EDCATableMSDULifetime specifies the maximum amount of time allowed to transmit an MSDU/MMPDU for a given AC.
+A QoS STA shall maintain a transmit MSDU/MMPDU timer for each MSDU passed to the MAC and for each MMPDU.
+For a non-AP STA, dot11EDCATableMSDULifetime specifies the maximum amount of time allowed to transmit an MSDU/MMPDU for a given AC.
+For an AP, dot11QAPEDCATableMSDULifetime specifies the maximum amount of time allowed to transmit an MSDU/MMPDU for a given AC.
 The transmit MSDU/MMPDU timer shall be started when the MSDU/MMPDU is passed to the MAC.

 NOTE—Thhe timer is started at different times for DCF and EDCA.(#2054)

 When A-MSDU aggregation is used, the HT STA maintains a single timer for the whole A-MSDU.
 The timer is restarted each time an MSDU is added to the A-MSDU.
-The result of this procedure is that no MSDU in the A-MSDU is discarded before a period of dot11EDCATableMSDULifetime has elapsed.
+The result of this procedure is that no MSDU in the A-MSDU is discarded before a period of dot11EDCATableMSDULifetime for a non-AP STA or dot11QAPEDCATableMSDULifetime for an AP has elapsed.

 Retries for failed transmission attempts shall continue until one or more of the following conditions occur: